- 1. Tuna Fish and Salmon Pouches

 With politicians continuing to do what they do best, which is spend other people’s money like there’s no tomorrow and print more when they run out, there is a very good chance that we in the US will experience much higher inflation before too long and possibly hyperinflation.

-When that happens, food prices will skyrocket, and there will be a run on grocery stores.
-Given that it doesn’t take much to send people into a food-buying frenzy as it is (threat of natural disasters, H1N1 rumors, etc) along with the fact that most grocery stores only keep about 3 days worth of supplies on hand, and there’s a good chance that a lot of people will be left unprepared should such a situation ever occur.
+When that happens, food prices will skyrocket, and there will be a run on grocery stores. given that it doesn’t take much to send people into a food-buying frenzy as it is along with the fact that most grocery stores only keep about 3 days worth of supplies on hand, and there’s a good chance that a lot of people will be left unprepared should such a situation ever occur.

 Keep in mind that the idea here is not to pile up a bunch of food and let it sit for three years.
 The purpose of your stockpile of food is to have extra food on hand in case your source of food is ever cut off.
 To keep your supply fresh, you should always be eating the foods from your stockpile and replacing what you eat with fresh supplies.
 Only when you no longer have a source of food to replace what you eat should the expiration dates of your supplies come into play.